CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <hr><br>

+My Christian blog can be found at [SevenShepherd.github.io](https://sevenshepherd.github.io/).
 If you'd like to follow my language learning progress, I would encourage you to follow me on [DuoLingo](https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64).

 ## 🪙 Support This Blog